$0.00

 Nine-to-eleven-year-olds are intellectually capable of grasping complex theological ideas like sin, salvation, and grace.
 They enjoy engaging in spirited discussions and can handle longer lesson times, provided the content is stimulating.

-They are highly social and are beginning to look outside their family for ethical and moral guidance, making the application of biblical principles vital.
+They are highly social and are beginning to look outside their immediate family for ethical and moral guidance, making the practical application of biblical principles vital.
 Their capacity for research and independent study is rapidly expanding.

 Teaching Tips and Advice